Harvey, Michigan

 Harvey is a census-designated place (CDP) in Marquette County in the U.S. state of Michigan.
-The population was 1,393 at the 2010 census.
-The CDP is located within Chocolay Township.
+The population was 3,244 as of the 2020 census, up from 1,393 in 2010, before the CDP was enlarged by the Census Bureau.
+The CDP is located within Chocolay and Sands townships.

-Originally called Harvey Location, the community is a southwest suburb of Marquette at the junction of U.S. Route 41 and M-28.
+Originally called "Harvey Location", the community is a southwest suburb of Marquette at the junction of U.S. Route 41 and M-28.